Admissions for PhD PA Program

 - Three Letters of Recommendation

 All GRE and TOEFL test scores must be sent to Syracuse University from ETS.
 The code for the GRE/TOEFL exams is Syracuse University 2823.
-If a GRE score is older than five years and no longer on file with ETS, we will accept an original score report or a notarized copy.
+If a GRE score is older than five years and no longer on file with ETS, we will accept an original score report or

 Visit our guidelines page for information about the application materials.